Machione/airgradient-prometheus/README.md

 ### LED

-Upon examining the [schematics from AirGradient](https://www.airgradient.com/documentation/diy-v4/#schematics), along with the pinout of the [WEMOS LOLIN D1 Mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) and the [WEMOS 0.66" OLED shield](https://www.wemos.cc/en/latest/d1_mini_shield/oled_0_66.html), we can see that pins D0 (GPIO 16), D7 (GPIO 13), and D8 (GPIO 15) are unpopulated.
+Upon examining the [schematics from AirGradient](https://www.airgradient.com/documentation/diy-v4/#schematics), along with the pinout of the [WEMOS LOLIN D1 Mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) and the [WEMOS 0.66" OLED shield](https://www.wemos.cc/en/latest/d1_mini_shield/oled_0_66.html), we can see that pins D0, D7, and D8 are unpopulated.
 Conveniently they are also exposed on the left hand side of the AirGradient PCB.

-Therefore, we can connect any/all of these to LEDs to act as a visual queue to improve ventilation and/or don a dust mask.
+Therefore, we can connect any of these to LED(s) to act as a visual queue to improve ventilation and/or don a dust mask.

+You will need a LED of your choice and a corresponding resistor.
+The WEMOS D1 Mini operates at 3.3V, meaning that a 75Ω resistor should be sufficient for most LEDs, however I recommend you look up the specifications of your LED and calculate the resistor required yourself (there are plenty of free online calculators available for this purpose).
+I also used a LED panel mount to fit the LED neatly to the side of my project enclosure and some JST connectors to be able to disconnect the mounted LED easily from the PCB for assembly and disassembly.

+Connect the positive side of the LED (the longer leg) to either D0, D7 or D8 on the AirGradient PCB.
+Connect the resistor to the negative side of the LED and then to ground (labelled G) on the Airgradient PCB.

+The LED will illuminate whenever a given sensor's reading rises above a certain value (configured below).
+It will start to flash if the reading rises even further.

 ## Software